laufergall/webscraping_workshop/workshop/task_02/task_02.md

 &#8594; To **connect**:
 1. Click on "Connect" (up-right corner).
 2. Click on "Edit" the default connection.
 3. Clear connection URL.
-Under the "Connection" tab, replace Host `127.0.0.1` by your `mongodb`.
+Under the "Connection" tab, replace Host `127.0.0.1` by `mongodb`.
 Port: `27017`.
 Database Name: `kinoprogramm`.
 4. Under tab "Authentication", `Scram-Sha-1` as Authentication Type, Username: `root`, Password: `12345`, Authentication DB: leave empty.
 5. Click on "Save", and click on "Connect".

 To see stored data:
 1. Go to "Collections" -> "kinos".
 2. Leave all defaults.
 Scroll down.
 3. Execute.
+Here you can browse the data.

 To query data from the shell:
 1. Go to "Tools" -> "Shell"